Andy Babiuk

-Andy Babiuk (/bəˈbjuːk/ bə-BYOOK; born November 27, 1963) is an American musician, author, consultant, and owner of Andy Babiuk's Fab Gear in Fairport, New York.
-He is a founding member and bassist of the supergroup The Empty Hearts and was also a member of The Chesterfield Kings.
+Andrew Michael Babiuk (/bəˈbjuːk/ bə-BYOOK; born November 27, 1963) is an American musician, author, consultant, and owner of Andy Babiuk's Fab Gear in Fairport, New York.
+He is a founding member and bassist of the supergroup The Empty Hearts and is also a longtime member and current frontman of The Chesterfield Kings.
 Babiuk is the author of Beatles Gear: All the Fab Four's Instruments from Stage to Studio (2001), The Story of Paul Bigsby (2009), Rolling Stones Gear (2014) and Beatles Gear – The Ultimate Edition (2015).
 He is a staff consultant to the Rock and Roll Hall of Fame as well as to auction houses in New York, London and Los Angeles.
+Andy also owns and operates the guitar shop Andy Babiuk's Fab Gear which is located in Rochester New York.

 Early years

 Andrew Michael Babiuk was born on November 27, 1963, in Rochester, New York.
 He is of Ukrainian descent and both his parents immigrated to the United States from Europe in the early 1950s.
 Interested in music from a very young age, Babiuk taught himself to play the guitar when he was nine years old.